AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 # Draft: A case study in concise code - Algorithm X

-Now, don't panic.
-You don't necessarily need to know Haskell, as I will describe everything that's happening.

 Suppose we have a set **U** = {1, 2, 3, 4, 5, 6, 7} and a set **S** of certain subsets of **U**:

 **S** =